2024-2025 Edition

 College-granted AP credit for American Politics or Comparative Politics does not count as major course credit.
 (See Advanced Placement Credit, above.)

-Courses taken at other colleges, in summer sessions, or abroad, which are not equivalent in rigor and workload to Barnard courses, as determined by the Department Representative, in consultation with other faculty of the department, will not count toward the major or minor requirements.
+Courses taken at other colleges, in summer sessions, or abroad, which are not equivalent in rigor and workload to Barnard courses, as determined by the Associate Department Chair, in consultation with other faculty of the department, will not count toward the major or minor requirements.

 Requirements for the Combined Major